 STEW-MAP - The Stewardship Mapping and Assessment Project

-STEW-MAP adds a social layer of information to pre-existing biophysical and urban geographic information on ‘green infrastructure’ to understand how environmental stewardship is taking place in New York City.
+STEW-MAP adds a social layer of information to pre-existing biophysical and urban geographic information on ‘green infrastructure’ to understand how environmental stewardship is taking place in cities.

 Urban Tree Canopy

 While we may not think of trees in cities as a typical “forest,” these trees provide valued services to our daily lives.
 These benefits include: reducing the urban heat island effect, improving water quality, saving energy, lowering city temperatures, reducing air pollution, enhancing property values, providing wildlife habitat, facilitating social and educational opportunities, and providing aesthetic benefits.
 Scientists now have the ability to qualify and quantify the benefits of UTC.
 An increase in UTC brings an associated increase in the UTC benefits listed above.